 - business and job support, business rates

 - health and safety, licenses, town centre management, trading standards

 - management of Council Tax, student benefits and grants

 OPDC has a Board that governs its operation and decision making.
-The Board is Chaired by the Mayor of London (or a Chair Designate).
-The Mayor would oversee the appointment of all other board members, which at a minimum will include an elected representative from the three local Councils of Brent, Ealing and Hammersmith & Fulham, and anyone else the Mayor deems necessary to appoint.
+The Chair of the Board, Liz Peace CBE, was appointed by the Mayor of London.
+The Mayor oversees the appointment of all other board members, which at a minimum includes an elected representative from the three local Councils of Brent, Ealing and Hammersmith & Fulham, and anyone else the Mayor deems necessary to appoint.